pawel-zielinski/profiles-rest-api/README.md

 For more go to __profiles_api/permissions.py__.

-# Add authentication and permissions to Viewset
+# Add authentication and permissions to ViewSet

 1. Go to __profiles_api/views.py__.
 2. Import *TokenAuthentication* from *rest_framework.authentication*.
 The token